-Details of the CREST approved threat intelligence service suppliers and penetration testing companies can be found at http://www.crest-approved.org/index.html.
-These organisations will be described as being CREST STAR members to allow the scheme to be extended beyond financial services to other parts of the critical national infrastructure.
+Details of the CREST approved threat intelligence service suppliers and penetration testing companies can be found here.
+These organisations are CREST STAR members, to allow the scheme to be extended beyond financial services to other parts of critical national infrastructure.